-Estate planning is not simply for those individuals who wish to plan for their death, but a great estate plan will also contain provisions and documents that help in times of incapacity as well.
+Estate planning is not simply for those individuals who wish to plan for their death.
+A great estate plan will also contain provisions and documents that help in times of incapacity as well.
+Estate planning will also take care of disability planning.

 If you are mentally or physically unable to control your assets or medical decisions, who will actually step in and do it for you?

-Here are some essential steps that every individual must take, regardless of the size of our estate, to ensure that your loved ones will know what to do and how to do it.
+Here are some essential steps that every individual must take, regardless of the size of their estate, to ensure that your loved ones will know what to do and how to do it.

 Taking Care of Your Finances